What Happens In A Coaching Session?

 Good coaches listen, not to a client’s explanations or interpretations of an event, but for the underlying dynamic or context.
 Meaningful change only comes from shifting contexts.
 The wife, for example, could be unconsciously communicating to her husband that she’s “not good enough.”
 He responds by explaining things to her.
 To change his behavior, she needs to address her sense that she’s “not good enough.”

 Or, her context could be one of abandonment—that he’ll leave her if she tells him what she’s thinking.
-Or, it could be that by criticizing him for his mansplaining, she evades taking responsibility for changing the situation.
+Or, it could be that by criticizing him for his mansplaining, she gets to evade taking responsibility for her own powerlessness.

 Note that it’s not the coach’s job nor is it effective to change the behavior of a third party—the mansplainer, in this instance.
 It’s the coach’s job to develop the client so she can respond to the situation in a way that produces the results she wants.
 As I’ve noted in other posts, I coach for personal leadership—developing people to take charge of their lives.

 One last item to clarify–a coach doesn’t give advice; that’s a consultant’s job.
 There are times, however, when I think advice might be constructive.
 If so, I ask the client if I could stop being a coach for a moment and offer my thoughts.
 Several years ago, I was coaching a woman who was having trouble with her boss.
 Like the wife in the previous example, I was working to develop her personal leadership so she could effectively manage the relationship.
 However, after a harrowing description of an incident with her boss, I stopped being a coach and advised her that it would be wise to talk to a lawyer.

 Toward the end of the session, we review the request for coaching.
 Did we fulfill it—or do we have more work to do?
 If we have more work to do, the client could make the same request the following week.